It’s an attractive and very popular park, located about a 10-minute drive from the seaside resort town of White Rock.

 TIP #3: The walking trails go through the forest and along the marshland.
 The terrain is nice and level.
 There are also cycling trails at the park.

-For further details about the park see the City of Surrey‘s website.
+For additional details about the park, see the City of Surrey‘s website.

-For more information about the historic site at the park click Stewart Farm.
+For more information about the historic site at the park, see our article about Stewart Farm.

 Other articles that might be of interest include the following: